Tangsang2003/Abstractive-Summarization-and-Question-Answering-of-Medical-Texts-using-T5/README.md

 # Abstractive-Summarization-and-Question-Answering-of-Medical-Texts-using-T5
-Fine-tuning T5 for abstractive summarization and question answering of medical texts, simplifying complex medical information into patient-friendly language.
+## Overview
+This project utilizes the T5 (Text-To-Text Transfer Transformer) model from Hugging Face Transformers to perform abstractive summarization and question answering on medical texts.
+The T5 model is fine-tuned on medical domain-specific data to generate concise summaries.

 ## Directory Structure